krzysiekw-78/issuer_guide/install_standalone_guide.md

 # Guide

 > It's not official guide.
-It's just collection of hints and posiible solutions
+It's just collection of hints and possible solutions

 ## Copy project: